flavioAlfaya/iris_install/README.md

 To install, follow these steps:

-1. Recive or download the iris.sh
+1. Recive or download the iris.sh in your mobile
 2. run
 ```
 chmod 777 iris.sh